davidmoten/rxjava2-jdbc/README.md

 -------------------------------
 A new exciting feature of *rxjava2-jdbc* is the availability of non-blocking connection pools.

 In normal non-reactive database programming a couple of different threads (started by servlet calls for instance) will *race* for the next available connection from a pool of database connections.
-If no connections remain in the pool then the standard non-reactive approach is to **block the thread** until a connection becomes available.
+If no unused connection remains in the pool then the standard non-reactive approach is to **block the thread** until a connection becomes available.
 This is a resource issue as each blocked threads hold onto ~0.5MB of stack and may incur a context switch (adds latency to thread processing).

 `rxjava-jdbc2` uses non-blocking JDBC connection pools by default (but is configurable to use whatever you want).